tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 When you receive feedback on something you just worked on, it is more difficult to process it objectively than something you worked on days or even hours ago.
 This difficulty comes from the emotional attachment you form as you put effort into your work.
 Taking some time to "step away" from the code you just worked on can help you begin to detach these emotions and be more prepared to receive feedback.

-"Stepping away" can be a simple context switch like processing your emails after you've pushed your code.
+Stepping away can be a simple context switch like processing your emails after you've pushed your code.
 However, it is more powerful to have physical separation.
 As silly as it may sound, I have found that actual, physical space helps me feel less attached to my code.
-This physical separation can be something like refilling your drink stepping outside for some fresh air.
+This physical separation can be something like refilling your drink or stepping outside for some fresh air.
 Whatever you choose, it doesn't have to take a lot of time but should provide some physical and temporal distance between yourself and the code for which you are soliciting feedback.

-Next time your code is ready for a review, try going for a walk.
-I think when you come back, you will see your code through a new lens.

 ### Review your code first

-The suggestion to review your code first may sound similar to the concept of self-deprecating humor - you try to make fun of yourself before anyone else can.
+The suggestion to review your code first may sound like a form of [self-deprecation](https://en.wikipedia.org/wiki/Self-deprecation) - attempting to call out yourself before anyone else can.
 However, the intention is not to beat others to the punch.
 Instead, you want to review your changes to **change your relationship with your code**.
 You should aim to review your code just like you would anyone else's.
 To do this, you want to shift from the creator's mindset to the reviewer's mindset.

 The creator's mindset is protective of the code and attached to the choices made.
 It went through the difficult journey of getting to the solution and may have a hard time seeing other options.